davtango/ARC4-Decryption-System/README.md

 Each module follows a ready-enable microprotocol.
 Each module and a diagram for its FSM is explained below:

-// For more details, I suggest viewing the commented .sv files included in this repository.

 ### init.sv
 The first step of decrypting ARC4 involves initializing the secret internal state 's' into the identity permutation.
 In our hardware implementation this is done by working with a generated 8-bit, 256 word RAM IP from Quartus (s_mem.v).
 ```